BlockFi files for bankruptcy as FTX contagion grips crypto markets – KION546

 Crypto lender BlockFi filed for bankruptcy Monday, becoming the latest casualty of the financial contagion unleashed by the collapse of Sam Bankman-Fried’s empire.

-BlockFi announced on November 10 that it had halted withdrawals from customers.
-The company cited “significant exposure” to Bankman-Fried’s FTX exchange, as well as its sister hedge fund Alameda, both of which filed for bankruptcy earlier this month.
+BlockFi announced earlier this month that it had halted withdrawals, citing “significant exposure” to Bankman-Fried’s FTX exchange, as well as its sister hedge fund Alameda.
+FTX, Alameda and dozens of affiliates filed for bankruptcy on November 11.

+“Since the pause, our team has explored every strategic option and alternative available to us, and has remained laser-focused on our primary objective of doing the best we can for our clients,” the company said in a statement.

+The privately held firm, founded in 2017 by Zac Prince and Flori Marquez, made loans to customers using crypto assets as collateral.

+BlockFi has about $257 million in cash on hand, and the company expects that will provide sufficient liquidity to support it during restructuring.
+The company estimates it has between $1 billion and $10 billion in assets and liabilities, according to the filing.

+Part of that restructuring will include layoffs.
+It wasn’t immediately clear how many employees would be let go, but the company said it had “initiated an internal plan to considerably reduce expenses, including labor costs.”
+A representative from BlockFi didn’t immediately respond to requests for comment about staffing.

-The New Jersey-based BlockFi was one of several companies that received financial support from Bankman-Fried over the summer, as falling crypto prices threatened to take several firms down.
-In July, BlockFi secured a financial lifeline from FTX.
-The deal gave BlockFi a $400 million revolving credit facility from FTX, as well as an option for FTX to buy the company.
+The New Jersey-based company was one of several that received financial support from Bankman-Fried over the summer, as falling crypto prices threatened to take down key players in the digital asset ecosystem.
+In July, BlockFi secured a $400 million financial lifeline from FTX.

+The fallout from FTX’s decline is ricocheting throughout the crypto industry.
+Soon after FTX’s collapse, the lending arm of crypto brokerage Genesis suspended redemptions and new loan originations after an “abnormal” number of withdrawal requests that exceeded its current liquidity, citing market turmoil from the failure of FTX.

+“In the crypto world, the minute you see a company or firm announce ‘we’re temporarily halting withdrawals’ — yikes,” said Daniel Roberts, editor-in-chief of Decrypt Media, a crypto-focused news outlet.
+“You put them on death watch now.”

 The-CNN-Wire